kamil-jodlowski/SQL-Window-Functions-Northwind/README.md

 - Calculate the running total of sales per month: First, calculate the total sum for each month, and then, as the next step, calculate the running total.

 ### 5. Calculate the month-over-month sales growth rate

-- C
+- Appropriate connection of tables Orders and Order_Details,
+- month-over-month sales growth rate calculation

+ ### 5. Calculate the month-over-month sales growth rate

+- Appropriate connection of tables Orders and Order_Details,
+- month-over-month sales growth rate calculation